Jean-Baptiste de La Salle: Institute of the Brothers of the Christian Schools

 La Salle's enterprise met with opposition from ecclesiastical authorities who resisted the creation of a new form of religious life, a community of consecrated laymen to conduct free schools "together and by association".
 The educational establishment resented his innovative methods.
-Nevertheless, La Salle and his small group of free teachers set up the institute of the Brothers of the Christian Schools which is, according to the La Salle Web site, entirely dedicated to the Christian education of the "children of artisans and the poor", in a life close to that of the Catholic religious.
+Nevertheless, La Salle and his small group of free teachers set up the institute of the Brothers of the Christian Schools which is, according to the La Salle website, entirely dedicated to the Christian education of the "children of artisans and the poor", in a life close to that of the Catholic religious.

-In 1685 La Salle founded what is generally considered the first normal school — that is, a school whose purpose is to train teachers — in Reims, France.
+In 1685 La Salle founded what is generally considered the first normal school, a school whose purpose is to train teachers, in Reims.

-Worn out by austerity and exhausting labor, La Salle died at Saint Yon, near Rouen, early in 1719 on Good Friday, three weeks before his 68th birthday.
+Worn out by austerity and exhausting labour, La Salle died at Saint Yon, near Rouen, on Good Friday 1719.

 Veneration

 Pope Leo XIII canonized La Salle on 24 May 1900 and Pope Pius X inserted his feast in the General Roman Calendar in 1904 for celebration on 15 May.
 Because of his life and inspirational writings, Pope Pius XII proclaimed him Patron Saint of All Teachers of Youth on 15 May 1950.
 In the 1969 revision of the Church calendar, Pope Paul VI moved his feast day to 7 April, the day of his death or "birth to heaven", his dies natalis.